hmkhoi2701/ThesisDefenseCommittee_OptimizationPrj/README.md

   - Similarity index between theses and professors in the same comittees should exceed a certain value We're going to execute an input file and return a solution that maximize the similarity index for all committees.

-# Guides for reading input file [data.txt](https://github.com/hmkhoi2701/ThesisDefenseCommittee_OptimizationPrj/files/7690136/data.txt)
+# Guides for reading example input file [data.txt](https://github.com/hmkhoi2701/ThesisDefenseCommittee_OptimizationPrj/blob/main/data.txt)